ApoorvTyagi/Anton/README.md

 # Anton
 A complete automation for Whatsapp Chat.
-It can reply to the messages to a group or person from your WhatsApp account without your intervention
+It can reply to the messages to a group or person from your WhatsApp account without your intervention.

 > ![Whatsapp.jpg](https://cdn.hashnode.com/res/hashnode/image/upload/v1633964229233/2XtLzrXv9.jpeg)